 - Sharing resources (links, knowledge, contacts) with entrepreneurs

-- Participate in 2-5 90-minute mentorship calls to be held within the 2 months before and after the Land Accelerator.
+- Participate in two-five 90-minute mentorship calls.
 You select which entrepreneurs you will support.

-- If in the area, come to the Land Accelerator.
+- If in the area, you are invited to attend specific sessions of the Land Accelerator.

 - Invite 1-3 other people to join as a mentor.

 - WRI will organize one mentorship call for each entrepreneur

 - This is a 90-minute call where 3-5 mentors join in to give feedback and ask questions about the business

 - Mentors can select which entrepreneur they’d like to advise (2-5 are suggested)